joelouthan/Theologicus/src/creed-apostles/apostles03-Jesus-Christ-only-Son.md

 ## The Word

->1 Corinthians 12:3 (CSB) Therefore I want you to know that no one speaking by the Spirit of God says, “Jesus is cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit.
+>1 Corinthians 12:3 Therefore I want you to know that no one speaking by the Spirit of God says, “Jesus is cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit.

->John 3:3 (CSB) Jesus replied, “Truly I tell you, unless someone is born again, he cannot see the kingdom of God.”
+>John 3:3 Jesus replied, “Truly I tell you, unless someone is born again, he cannot see the kingdom of God.”

->Matthew 6:33 (CSB) But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
+>Matthew 6:33 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.

 ## The Belief